 Likewise, NAD+ is essential for repairing the damage caused by our environment and metabolism.
 Cell damage can cause cell cycle arrest, where duplication and division are placed on hold.
 Cells stuck on hold, or in “senescence,” are to blame for many aging symptoms.

 Our cells must find a way to repair any damage before the cell cycle can resume.
 When DNA is damaged, our cells rely on NAD+ to help facilitate cellular repair processes by activating important NAD-dependent enzymes called sirtuins, which play an active role in cellular repair.

 How can you boost your NAD+ levels to support cellular health?

 The physical changes that you see in your body as you age reflect what’s happening within your cells.
 I recommend taking NAD+ boosters to improve your cellular energy, support cellular repair, and promote a healthy cellular metabolism.

 A product that I personally recommend is Tru Niagen®, which is the most well-studied form of the NAD+ precursor nicotinamide riboside.
 Nicotinamide riboside is proven to safely increase the NAD+ levels by up to 40-50% with daily supplementation.

 While some aspects of aging are outside our control, there are still many within our grasp.
-If we really want to age better, we have to work towards it every day.
+If we really want to improve the way we age, we have to work towards it every day.
 Start today by monitoring your diet and what you consume.

 Dr. Sandra Kaufmann is the founder of The Kaufmann Anti-Aging Institute and the author of “Why We Age and How to Stop It.”
 After years of research and studying thousands of anti-aging substances, Dr. Kaufmann conceived the seven tenets of aging.
 Recently, Dr. Kaufmann launched My Protocol, an app that provides personalized regimen for users based on their particular aspects of aging and skin concerns.